BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/GenericFilters/FindSurfaceGrains.md

-Find Surface Grains {#findsurfacegrains}
+Find Surface Fields {#findsurfacegrains}
 ==========

 ## Group (Subgroup) ##
-Generic Filters
+Generic Filters (Spatial)

 ## Description ##
 This filter determines whether a feature/grain touches an outer surface of the sample.
 This is accomplished by simply querying the feature/grain owners of the voxels/datapoints that sit at either xMin, xMax, yMin, yMax, zMin or zMax.
 Any feature/grain that owns one of those voxels/datapoints is said to touch an outer surface and all other features/grains are said to not touch an outer surface of the sample.

+NOTE: If the structure/data is actually 2D, then the dimension that is planar is not considered and only the **Fields** touching the edges are considered surface **Fields**.

 ## Parameters ##
+None

 ## Required Arrays ##